J.D. University of Minnesota Law School, magna cum laude

 Yang v.
 Chadbourne (2015). $2,850,000.00 Settlement.
 Federal civil rights action stemming from the January 25, 2014 incident where Brooklyn Park probationary police officer Jason Chadbourne panicked and fired his service weapon six times into a snow-covered vehicle as it backed slowly out of its parking space, hitting Shoua Yang three times.
 Yang, along with his cousin and friend, were at a banquet hall for a Valentine’s Day party and decided to leave after a fight broke out.
 Chadbourne arrived on the scene and followed the men to determine if they were involved in the fight – they were not.
 Chadbourne did not issue any commands to Yang and had no information Yang had committed any crime.
 Yet, Chadbourne positioned himself behind the snow-covered vehicle and fired six-times – later claiming the vehicle was speeding in reverse at him – a claim unsupported and refuted by the evidence.
 Yang was hit in the back, neck and shoulder and one of the bullets severed his kidney and almost killed him.

 Reid Sagehorn v.
 ISD No. 728, et al. (2015). $425,000.00 Settlement.
 Federal civil rights action stemming from the school’s unconstitutional punishment of Reid Sagehorn, the former honor student and two-sport varsity captain who was suspended, expelled, and forced to withdraw from Rogers High School because of a two-word, sarcastic tweet he posted outside of school hours, off school grounds, and without using any school property.
 Paul also sued the Rogers Police Chief for defaming Reid by falsely and continuously reporting to the media that Reid, a minor at the time, committed a felony.
 Defendants settled the case after losing their motions to dismiss.
+Paul received the Attorney of the Year award for his work on this case.

 In the Matter of “XYZ” (2011).
 Confidential Settlement.
 Won a large confidential pre-lawsuit settlement against a healthcare provider.
 Clients came to Paul after a law firm with over 35 years of medical malpractice experience investigated the case and told them there was nothing they could do.